tigerabrodi/sockets-remix-thread-prototype/README.md

 ## Open Questions/Thoughts

+- **Reaction Model:**

+Right now I'm not 100% sure if the data modelling would work as in the diagram.

+Where do we get our labels?

+The encoding of the emojis, from researching it seems like they are typically encoded as the type **utf8mb4**?

+- **Count of Reactions:**

-If we switch to NoSQL, we could dynamically add a count to each comment to keep track of a specific reaction, by composing it with its label.
-An example: "smiley" + "Count", would turn into **smileyCount** property, which would exist as long as it is equal to or greater than one.
+If we switch to NoSQL, we could dynamically add a count column to each **comment** to keep track of the amount of a specific reaction, by composing it with its label.
+An example: "smiley" + "Count", would turn into **smileyCount** property, which would exist as long as it is equal to or greater than one, if less, it gets removed.

 Otherwise we may have to add a count column for each type of reaction via its label.
 Can likely be done by writing a script, but how efficient that is, is a different question.